Why use herbs?

 Herbal medicines address many health issues from digestive to respiratory to immune.
 While single herbs can be very helpful for minor ailments, such as ginger for nausea and turmeric for inflammation, there is also the need for more sophisticated herbal blends and remedies for issues that are not easily resolved, or that have resisted standard treatment.

-Michelle is an experienced herbalist and has studied both traditional Chinese medicine and western medical herbalism.
+Michelle is an experienced herbalist and has studied both traditional Chinese medicine and Western medical herbalism.

 Asian herbal medicine is a sophisticated system that combines herbs to regulate body systems and to perform actions such as restoring normal peristalsis, reducing pain sensation, and improving blood flow to organs and tissues.
 Herbs that target specific tissues and systems can have multiple uses and benefits to the overall organism.